How does this content align with standards?

 This lends itself well to cross disciplinary exploration of our world.
 After all, when we live our lives there is no block of time where we are only thinking about math or about verbal communication in a silo.

 Not every teacher and school has the opportunity to be teaching in this way, though.
 We have a rigid structure in most schools around the world, and so we're striving to adapt to make sure we can meet these needs.
 We don't want game-changing storytelling and heart-and-mind opening to be limited to a select few schools.

-We're also going to be designing more lesson plans that are subject specific, so that the same story has a math lesson plan, a literacy lesson plan, a strictly-SEL lesson plan, and so forth.
+We're also going to be designing more lesson plans that are subject specific, so that the same story has a math lesson plan, a literacy lesson plan, an empathy-focused lesson plan, and so forth.

 At betterworlded.org/what we share more about how all of this works, too!
 And here you can hear Sue, an amazing teacher and district leader in our community, share more on how this can be a resource to make a class like math more human and more cross-disciplinary!